-And when they are placed in water which may be contagious, they are prone to be infections, irritations, or other complications that may lead to their death.
+They are prone to be infections, irritations, or other complications that may lead to their death.

-Sensitive to Temperature
+Guinea Pigs Are Sensitive to Temperature

-As you know that the guinea pigs are quite sensitive, and a slight change in anything that goes against their nature can harm them, so the same goes when you place them in water.
+As you know that guinea pigs are quite sensitive, and a slight change in anything that goes against their nature can harm them, so the same goes when you place them in water.

 If the water temperature is not suitable for them, it can lead to pneumonia which is a major cause of death for guinea pigs.

 Guinea Pigs May Find it Difficult to Breathe

 When guinea pigs are underwater for a long time, they find it difficult to breathe because they are not created for doing it.